Parameter Permutation Symmetry in Particle Systems and Random Polymers

-Many integrable stochastic particle systems in one space dimension (such as TASEP --- Totally Asymmetric Simple Exclusion Process --- and its various deformations, with a notable exception of ASEP) remain integrable when we equip each particle $x_i$ with its own jump rate parameter $\nu_i$.
-It is a consequence of integrability that the distribution of each particle $x_n(t)$ in a system started from the step initial configuration depends on the parameters $\nu_j$, $j\le n$, in a symmetric way.
-A transposition $\nu_n \leftrightarrow \nu_{n+1}$ of the parameters thus affects only the distribution of $x_n(t)$.
-For $q$-Hahn TASEP and its degenerations ($q$-TASEP and directed beta polymer) we realize the transposition $\nu_n \leftrightarrow \nu_{n+1}$ as an explicit Markov swap operator acting on the single particle $x_n(t)$.
+\Abstract{Many integrable stochastic particle systems in one space dimension (such as TASEP~-- totally asymmetric simple exclusion process~-- and its various deformations, with a notable exception of ASEP) remain integrable when we equip each particle $x_i$ with its own jump rate parameter $\nu_i$.
+It is a consequence of integrability that the distribution of~each particle $x_n(t)$ in a system started from the step initial configuration depends on the parameters $\nu_j$, $j\le n$, in a symmetric way.
+A transposition $\nu_n \leftrightarrow \nu_{n+1}$ of the para\-me\-ters thus affects only the distribution of $x_n(t)$.
+For $q$-Hahn TASEP and its degenerations (\mbox{$q$-TASEP} and directed beta polymer) we realize the transposition $\nu_n \leftrightarrow \nu_{n+1}$ as an explicit Markov swap operator acting on the single particle~$x_n(t)$.
 For beta polymer, the swap operator can be interpreted as a simple modification of the lattice on which the polymer is considered.
 Our main tools are Markov duality and contour integral formulas for joint moments.

-In particular, our constructions lead to a continuous time Markov process $\mathsf{Q}^{(\mathsf{t})}$ preserving the time $\mathsf{t}$ distribution of the $q$-TASEP (with step initial configuration, where $\mathsf{t}\in \mathbb{R}_{>0}$ is fixed).
+In~particular, our constructions lead to a continuous time Markov process $\mathsf{Q}^{(\mathsf{t})}$ preserving the time $\mathsf{t}$ distribution of the $q$-TASEP (with step initial configuration, where $\mathsf{t}\in \mathbb{R}_{>0}$ is fixed).
 The dual system is a certain transient modification of the stochastic $q$-Boson system.
-We identify asymptotic survival probabilities of this transient process with $q$-moments of the $q$-TASEP, and use this to show the convergence of the process $\mathsf{Q}^{(\mathsf{t})}$ with arbitrary initial data to its stationary distribution.

-Setting $q=0$, we recover the results about the usual TASEP established recently in \cite{PetrovSaenz2019backTASEP} by a different approach based on Gibbs ensembles of interlacing particles in two dimensions.
+We~identify asymptotic survival probabilities of this transient process with $q$-moments of~the~$q$-TASEP, and use this to show the convergence of the process $\mathsf{Q}^{(\mathsf{t})}$ with arbitrary initial data to its stationary distribution.
+Setting $q=0$, we recover the results about the usual TASEP established recently in~[arXiv:1907.09155] by a different approach based on Gibbs ensembles of interlacing particles in two dimensions.}